 All parties, intervenors, and amici curiae appearing in this Court are listed in the Brief of Petitioner.
-Amicus curiae National Institute for Military Justice ("NIMJ") is a District of Columbia nonprofit corporation.
-Pursuant to Rule 26.1, amicus certifies that, other than NIMJ, none of the entities filing this brief are corporate entities or are owned in whole or in part by other corporate entities.
+Amicus curiae National Institute for corporation.
+Pursuant to Rule 26.1, amicus certifies that, other than owned in whole or in part by other corporate entities.